colin-olito/LoLinR/README.md

 ## Citing `LoLinR`

-When using `LoLinR` for research, please cite
+When using `LoLinR` for your research, please cite:

-Olito, C., C.~R. White, D.~J. Marshall, and D.~R. Barneche.
+Olito, C., C.R.
+White, D.J.
+Marshall, and D.R.
+Barneche.
 2017.
 Estimating monotonic rates from biological data using local linear regression.
 Journal of Experimental Biology.
 DOI: 10.1242/jeb.148775.

 ## Installation